andreterceiro/dio-mobile-meu-tudo--working-with-stack-navigation-in-react-native/README.md

 Teacher explained that a navigator is who select between screens using routes (arrows between navigator and the screens in the following image):

 ![navigator and screens - illustration](images/navigator-and-screens--illustration.png)

+# Creating your first routing

+Teacher instructed us to create a file to each navigation strategy.